-I have been in the accountancy profession long enough to know that not everyone is a fan of spending their hard earned cash on using us to do their year end accounts and tax returns.
+I have been in the accountancy profession long enough to know that not everyone is a fan of spending their hard earned cash on using us to deal with their accounting needs.

 However there are a few reasons why I think it is essential to use an accountant to take care of the accounting and tax leaving you to concentrate on running your business ……

 Can you keep up?

-Each year brings new tax changes, forms, systems, laws etc. Have you got the time to keep up with these for the one occasion a year that you need to complete your accounts and tax returns?
+Each year brings new tax changes, forms, systems, laws etc. Have you got the time to keep up with these changes to make sure that your tax returns and accounts are inline with the new rules?

 How long will it take for you to find out what has changed from last year?
 Where will you get the information?
 How can you be sure that you haven’t missed something?

 You must file your accounts with HMRC and Companies House in a certain format with things recorded in the right place.

-Many try to use – some fail.
+Many try to use – some succeed and others fail.
 What do you do when it all goes wrong?

-If the free system doesn’t work for you then there is the option of buying tax filing software at several hundred pounds a year to help you fill in your tax return and file the accounts.
-The software, along with the support provided, should be able to get you around any errors that the free HMRC system may throw up although the software provider will likely expect you to have some knowledge of accounting and tax.
+If the free system doesn’t work for you then there is the option of buying tax filing software to help you fill in your tax return and file the accounts.
+The software, along with the support provided, should be able to get you around any errors that the free systems may throw up although the software provider will likely expect you to have some knowledge of accounting and tax.

-This is the type of software that a professional firm of accountants would use but they would spread the cost across all of their clients rather than you paying the whole amount yourself.
+This type of software is what professional firms of accountants would use but they would spread the cost across all of their clients rather than you paying the whole amount yourself.

-Assuming that you start to trade from the date that you formed the company, the first accounting periods runs from the date of incorporation to the end of the month following the first anniversary of the year end.
-It’s complicated!
+If you started to trade from the date that you formed the company, the first accounting period runs from the date of incorporation to the end of the month following the first anniversary of the year end.